Dramatic Classic Gamine

 Your most flattering makeup is also highly dependent on your ratio of essences, as well as the essences expressed in your specific facial features.
 In general, more highly Dramatic makeup will consist of longer lines, darker colors (relative to your color palette), and an overall more intimidating, avant-garde feel.

 In contrast, a Gamine look will feel much more colorful and lively, with shorter lines.
-Both types can experiment with inventive makeup, like double-winged liner or negative space wings, although if you have a high percentage of Classic, you’ll want to make sure that at least some aspects of your makeup appears conventional and polished, which can mean sticking to makeup that doesn’t exaggerate the sizes or shapes of your features.
+Both types can experiment with inventive makeup, like double-winged liner or negative space wings, although if you have a high percentage of Classic, you’ll want to make sure that at least some aspects of your makeup appears conventional and polished, which can mean sticking to makeup that doesn’t exaggerate the sizes or shapes of your features much.

 Polished Rockstar